mjohnson3038/shipping-service/README.md

 - Create user stories and keep the stories up-to-date throughout the project
 - Have two Heroku deployments, Petsy and Shipping API
 - Shipping API will communicate with Petsy via JSON
-- Integrate the [ActiveShipping](https://github.com/Shopify/active_shipping) gem to do shipping-specific logic for you
+- Integrate the [ActiveShipping](https://github.com/Shopify/active_shipping) gem to communicate with the APIs of multiple actual package carriers to receive real shipping rates data.
+- Mock the results of ActiveShipping's API calls for testing purposes, using VCR.

 ## Project Baseline
 Setup both rails applications before building and implementing your shipping API.
 One rails app will be the provided bEtsy project, [Petsy](https://github.com/Ada-C6/betsy-shipping).
 The other will be from scratch, for your Shipping API.